LEARNAcademy/syllabus/rails_fullstack/generate_resource.md

 ## Learning Objectives
 - Understanding the difference between generate model, generate controller, and generate resource
 - Creating CRUD functionality in an application
-- Creating a JSON response for the Index and Show methods
+- Creating a JSON response for the controller methods

 ## Vocabulary
 - resource